 Prioritising content about safety should reflect risks that may have increased over the pandemic, such as online exploitation, abuse and grooming.
 All content should remain age-appropriate and be taught clearly but sensitively.

-A focus on the changing adolescent body for pupils in year 6, and intimate and sexual relationships for pupils in year 11 will support them as they move on from these phases of their education.
+A focus on the changing adolescent body for pupils in year 6 will support them as they move on from this phase of their education.

 At Victoria Primary Academy: